MillerLab-UCDavis/Voxit/README.md

 You're done setting up!
 Now for each set of audio files you want to analyze:\
-i) Within Matlab, go to the directory containing the audio files, and run WORLDaudio2objectWrapper.m, followed by
+i) Within Matlab, go to the directory containing the audio files, and run WORLDaudio2objectWrapper, followed by
-	vocAnalWrapper.m\
+	WORLDvocAnalWrapper\
 ii) Enjoy the vocal analysis values in the output csv file!

 ___________________________________________________________________